esbgkannan/GT-CNN/README.md

 Most of necessary modules could be installed using `pip install -r requirements.txt` command, running this command should take less than 10 seconds.

-The experiment lab has Pytorch environment of version 1.8+ and cuda version of 11.1.
+The experiment workstation has Pytorch environment of version 1.8+ and cuda version of 11.1.
 Please install the newest version of Pytorch that applicable to your settings.

 ## Dataset and Pretrained Models

-All used dataset is available through this link:[dataset](https://www.dropbox.com/sh/shgar3h0c6lyy3b/AAA16q78UmCX_qgp87RpzOcFa?dl=0), please download and put it under main folder with name ./Datasets
+- All used dataset is available through this link:[dataset](https://www.dropbox.com/sh/shgar3h0c6lyy3b/AAA16q78UmCX_qgp87RpzOcFa?dl=0), please download and put it under main folder with name ./Datasets

-All pretrained model is available through this link: [models](https://www.dropbox.com/sh/1ziq5qbg0ul8wb2/AAA98kokV0YJndSOd2kRmEKUa?dl=0), please download and put it under main folder with name ./PretrainedModels
+- All pretrained model is available through this link: [models](https://www.dropbox.com/sh/1ziq5qbg0ul8wb2/AAA98kokV0YJndSOd2kRmEKUa?dl=0), please download and put it under main folder with name ./PretrainedModels

-Example outputs file is available through this link: [exampleoutputs](https://www.dropbox.com/sh/blugiec012sqv0v/AABzS6Zjzq4ri8MhjhRIytcoa?dl=0) please download and put it under main folder with name ./ExampleOutputs
+- Example outputs file is available through this link: [exampleoutputs](https://www.dropbox.com/sh/blugiec012sqv0v/AABzS6Zjzq4ri8MhjhRIytcoa?dl=0) please download and put it under main folder with name ./ExampleOutputs

 ## Complete Pipeline:

 This workflow is trained and tested with two NVIDIA 2080Ti graph cards.
 If you don't have gpu, calculate reconstruction errors will take approximately an hour.
-Please use precomputed RE values from dataset folder.
+Please feel free to use precomputed RE values from dataset folder to booster the process.

 ### Step1: Sequence collection